GaryXiongxiong/s-w-Engineering-Notes/README.md

 See [Wiki](https://github.com/GaryXiongxiong/s-w-Engineering-Notes/wiki)

 ---
-All content references to CSC8005 Software Engineering with Group Project module.
+All content references to CSC8005 Software Engineering with Group Project module from NCL.